David R. Beck, Knifesmith LLC

 (Bottom) Blued

-< (Left) "Type-1" WSK sheath shown w/full mounting package +
+(Left) "Type-1" WSK sheath shown w/full mounting package with added Kydex ferro rod loop & 4" Saranac knife.

 (Left) Type-1 sheath